MAINE LAWYER WINS SECOND LARGEST VERDICT IN VERMONT HISTORY

-On Friday, Attorney Benjamin R. Gideon of Berman & Simmons, PA won the second largest verdict in history of the State of Vermont.
+On Friday, Berman & Simmons of PA won the second largest verdict in history of the State of Vermont.
 Following a three-week trial, the jury returned a verdict of $22,497,000.

 Michael Hemond claimed that Citizens was negligent in the design of an electrical substation and the selection of certain high-voltage switches used at that substation.
 Michael Hemond was severely injured when he attempted to open one of those switches.